THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Bottom line: If your ultimate goal is long-term weight loss and/or maintenance, focus on diet changes.
 The quality of the food you eat has a much greater effect on long-term weight loss/maintenance than any amount of exercise ever will.

 Worried that the healthiest foods cost too much?
-I created this guide just for you!
+Visit this post in which I debunk that myth!

 ⇒ To optimize every aspect of your health, visit My Favorite Things!
 There, you’ll find links to healthy packaged foods, toxin-free products, and overall wellness boosters.